dev126712/Installation/README.md

 ### -- User Data
 #### It update the package, install git to clone the repo then execute the srcipt.
+##### Even after the instance is up and running it can take a couple of minutes for the script to install everything.
+Be patient :) .
 ``` bash
 #!/bin/bash